 - It contains potential allergens.

-Best Diaper Rash Cream for Infants
+Best Diaper Cream for Infants

-- It is paraben-free.
+- It’s paraben-free.

 - It offers barrier protection and skin conditioners.

-Best Diaper Rash Cream for Breastfed Babies
+Best Organic Diaper Rash Cream

-- It is made with organic ingredients.
+- Made with organic ingredients.

-- It is plant based.
+- Plant based.

-- It does not contain many common allergens.
+- It doesn’t contain any common allergens.

 Best Diaper Rash Cream for Open Sores